Ada-Developers-Academy/independent-ai-topics/03-debugging-w-chatgpt/debugging-w-chatgpt.md

 Next we want to dig into why the bug is happening.
 We want to isolate the problem by finding the line or lines of code causing our issue and reliably reproduce the bug so we know how to test for it and confirm the bug was fixed.
 Our prior tools are a great place to start, stepping through our code or charting the execution to see when unexpected values begin to appear.

-A helpful strategy can be to set a timebox for stepping through the code with a debugger and if that ends, then reach out to ChatGPT for help determining which lines of code are causing the issue.
+A helpful strategy can be to set a timebox for stepping through the code with a debugger and when that ends, then reach out to ChatGPT for help determining which lines of code are causing the issue.
 ChatGPT can also help us use other debugging tools more effectively if we ask for guidance.
 For example, if we pinpoint where the bug is happening after having trouble doing so with a debugger, we can ask ChatGPT “How could we catch the issue with a debugger?”.

 Similarly, if we’re having trouble reproducing the bug consistently, we can set a timebox for exploration and research.
-If the timebox ends, we can see if ChatGPT can help guide us on how to reproduce the issue and suggest test cases to let us reliably test the issue.
+If the timebox ends and we still don't have our answer, we can see if ChatGPT can help guide us on how to reproduce the issue and suggest test cases to let us reliably test the issue.

 ### How we Fix it